barisrs/antimatter-generator-game/README.md

 # antimatter-generator-game
-Your aim is to generate as many antimatters as you can.
+In this game, your aim is to generate as many antimatters as you can.
+You can create an account before you play the game.
+In this way, your score is saved by the game.
+Next time you run the code, you can see your and other players' previous scores.
+(Only the 5 highest scores are able to seen).
+Also, if you have already created an account, you can log in and play again.
+If your new score is higher than your previous scores, only your last score remains.
+You can find the detailed explanation in the code.